Ficus montana (Oak Leaf Fig) Indoor Care, Propagation, Common Problems and Remedies

 Watering

-Water Oak Leaf Fig liberally during the growing season until water comes out through the drainage holes and allow the top 2-3 inches of soil to dry out between waterings to keep the soil moderately moist.
+Water Ficus montana liberally in spring and summer until water comes out through the drainage holes and allow the top 2-3 inches of soil to dry out between waterings.
+Keep the soil moderately moist and avoid soggy soil to prevent yellowing and rotting.

 Oak-leafed Fig is sensitive to chlorine and other chemicals dissolved in water.
-Use only chlorine-free water to water the plant to avoid spots on the leaves.
+Use only chlorine-free water like rain water or filtered water to avoid leaf spots.

-Ensure that the pot has a drainage hole to prevent the soil from getting soggy as it may result in leaf drop and root-rot and death of the plant.
-Read more on how to water indoor plants correctly.
+Ensure that the pot has a drainage hole and the soil is well-draining to prevent it from getting soggy as it may result in leaf drop, root-rot and death of the plant.

 Light Requirements

-Turn the pot regularly to ensure that the Oak-leafed Fig receives light on all sides for even growth and prevent leggy growth.
+Turn the pot regularly to ensure that the plant receives light on all sides for even growth and prevent leggy growth.

 Temperature and Humidity

-The best temperature for Oak Leaf Fig is an average warmth of 15-260C.
+Oak-leafed Fig thrives in an average warmth of 15-260C.
 Keep it away from drafts to prevent sudden changes in temperature as they can cause leaf drop.

 Fertilizer

-Feed Ficus montana every 3-4 weeks during the growing season with a balanced, water-soluble fertilizer.
-Do not feed in the cold season as growth is minimal and feeding at this time can cause fertilizer burn.
+Do not feed in fall and winter as growth is minimal and feeding at this time can cause fertilizer burn; brown leaf tips and edges.

 Repotting

-Repot Oak Leaf Fig at the beginning of the growing season only when it has become root-bound.
+Repot Oak Leaf Fig at the beginning of the growing season only when it has become pot-bound.
 Plants younger than 5 years should be repotted annually.

 Thereafter, avoid frequent repotting as it prefers to be pot-bound.
 Repot only when it has outgrown its current pot; when roots begin to grow through the drainage holes.